AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

 <br>

 ## b.
-Further Filter and Merging Process
+Case 3 Further Filter and Merging Process

 For this second chunk, the following steps will run in chronological order (`apply_case_3_full_processing()`) and should just have the very same structure as with Case 2's Further Filter and Merging Process.